Avogadro/manual/6-menus/1-file-menu.md

 [2]: images/1-file-menu/import.png

-"Import" will open chemical files that have already been created, from a database.
+"Import" will open chemical files stored in a database.

 ## Export